wix-incubator/erb/cluster/wix-app-info/README.md

 Returns an express app which can be plugged in to another router/express app.

 Parameters:
- - heapDumpTempDir - required, path to directory for saving heap dump files;
+ - profilingResourcesDir - required, path to directory for saving heap dumps and cpu profiles;
  - appName - optional, name to display in '/about' view;
  - appVersion - optional, version to display in '/about' view and serve on '/app-data';
  - views - optional, array of instances that extend `views.AppInfoView` and effectively are additional api/view endpoints on app-info.